bahrus/xtal-sip/README.md

 <a href="https://www.webcomponents.org/element/bahrus/xtal-sip/demo/index.html">Demo</a>

 Dynamically "water" a custom element tag with the necessary dependency to sprout the tag from an inert seedling to a thing of beauty.
 Dependency free.
+950B minified and gzipped.

 NB:  This component suffers currently in terms of IDE and build support, especially compared to the Polymer supported [lazy-imports](https://github.com/Polymer/lazy-imports).